B0neShAd0w/Hacktoria/Rabbit Hole.md

 We have a number of methods available to us to gain access to this VM.

 **Method 1 - Hydra:**
-Furst we need the IP address of the target system.
+First we need the IP address of the target system.

 Run `netdiscover` to list active IP address on the subnet - change the subnet range in the command to suit your environment.